-Custom fitted Oral Appliances can be very effective for treating snoring and obstructive sleep apnea, OSA.
-As an alternative to a bulky CPAP machine, a custom-fitted oral appliance is often more comfortable, so you and your bed partner can get a restful night of sleep.
+Custom-fitted oral appliances can be very effective for treating snoring and obstructive sleep apnea, or OSA.
+As an alternative to a bulky CPAP machine, custom-fitted oral appliances from our Covington, LA dentist are often more comfortable, so you (and your bed partner) can get a restful night of sleep.

-An oral appliance for OSA fits much like a sports mouth guard.
+An oral appliance for OSA fits much like a sports mouthguard.
 The device is only worn while you sleep and slightly shifts your lower jaw forward.
-In this position, your airway remains open and unrestricted by your tongue or tissue in your throat.
+In this position, your airway remains open and unrestricted by your tongue or tissues in your throat.

 Covington dentist Dr. James Moreau has worked closely with New Orleans and St. Tammany physicians to treat snoring and sleep apnea for nearly 10 years.
 Based on the severity of your condition, your physician and Dr. Moreau will work together to ensure only the safest and most effective treatment.

-CPAP has long been considered the gold standard in treatment of sleep breathing disorders.
+CPAP therapy has long been considered the gold standard in the treatment of sleep breathing disorders like OSA.
 But many patients are intolerant of the bulky, noisy machine and end up not using it.
-So the oral appliance has moved to the forefront and is widely accepted by professionals as a very effective alternate to CPAP.
+So, oral appliances have moved to the forefront and are widely accepted by professionals as a very effective alternative to CPAP therapy.
 Here are some of the advantages of using an oral appliance:

 - Nearly or equally as effective as CPAP in most cases